 In view of the need to protect remote areas with limited medical resources, Yukon’s Chief Medical Officer of Health strongly advises the suspension of any non-essential travel to Yukon’s rural communities.

-Self-isolation required for all travelers
+Self-isolation required for all travellers

 All Yukoners returning home and all visitors to the territory are required to self-isolate for 14 days.
 This includes anyone returning home from other provinces and territories by road or air, as well as Yukoners returning home by road from Alaska.
-We are putting mechanisms in place to monitor and ensure travelers are self-isolating.
+We are putting mechanisms in place to monitor and ensure travellers are self-isolating.

 If you cannot safely self-isolate at home, email email@example.com for information and advice.
 All Yukoners who return home and have respiratory symptoms (cough, fever, or difficulty breathing) are asked to call 811 to get advice on COVID-19 testing.